carpentries-incubator/pangenomics/_episodes/01-introduction.md

 >  The following figure shows a simplification of a section of the phylogenetic relationships in the genus _Streptococcus_ given by [Gao et al. (2014)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0101229).
 >  Observe the figure and discuss:
 >  If you wanted to investigate a pangenome of a
->  broader taxonomic level than species:
->  Which strains would you select to construct a Pangenome that includes _S. agalactiae_ ?
+>  broader taxonomic level than species which strains would you select to construct a pangenome that includes _S. agalactiae_ ?
 >
 >  <a href="{{ page.root }}/fig/01-01-03.png"><img src="{{ page.root }}/fig/01-01-03.png" alt="Cladogram indicating a section of the _Streptococcus_ phylogeny" /></a>
 >  A) Only _S. agalactiae_